What’s in this article

 If you’d like to know more about the differences between these 3 work passes, you can check out our Malaysia working visa guide!

-All passes are to be sponsored by the employer of the Malaysian company and all the Malaysian companies must be registered with the relevant Immigration Department.
+All passes are sponsored by the employer of the Malaysian company and all Malaysian companies must be registered with the relevant Immigration Department.

 Reasons for Rejection of Your Malaysian Employment Pass

-As the Malaysian government has to regulate and ensure that foreign talents meet the needs of its growing economy, there are strict regulations that apply.
+As the Malaysian government has to regulate and ensure that foreign talents meet the needs of its growing economy, strict regulations are applied.
 Some of the more common reasons for Malaysian EP rejection are:

 Appeal to Review Malaysian Employment Pass Rejection

 If your application is rejected, your employer may submit an appeal, but the processing time for the appeal would depend on the circumstances and the reason for the appeal.
-An appeal can be lodged 14 days after receiving notice of the decision for your initial application.
+An appeal can be longer than 14 days after receiving notice of the decision for your initial application.

 Setting Up a Company Through Employment Pass